beabock/Endo-Review/scripts/04_analysis/COLLABORATOR_FINDINGS.md

 -  Search terms: ("fungal endophyte" OR "fungal endophytes" OR "endophytic fungi" OR "endophytic fungus") AND plant
 - Databases: Web of Science and Scopus

--Will do another pull of the literature once this pipeline is approved by collaborators.
+- Will do another pull of the literature once this pipeline is approved by collaborators.
 Scopus is currently not allowing large downloads so also waiting on that.
 With the new search, I'm trying to capture historic names of endophytes and other terms for endophytes, as well as ways plants might be described in an abstract without saying plant. **Open to suggestions on improving this search**

 - Search terms:  (
+  -- Endophyte block --

-    "fungal endophyte" OR "fungal endophytes" OR "endophytic fungus" OR "endophytic fungi" OR "latent fungus" OR "latent fungi" OR "systemic fungus" OR "systemic fungi" OR "internal fungi" OR "resident fungi" OR "seed-borne fungi" OR "seed-transmitted fungi" OR "dark septate endophyte" OR "dark septate fungi" OR "DSE fungi" )
+  (endophyte* AND (fungus OR fungi OR fungal OR mycota)) OR "latent fung*" OR "systemic fung" OR "internal fung*" OR "resident fung*" OR "fungal endophyte*" OR "endophytic fung*" OR "dark septate endophyte*" OR "DSE" OR "dark septate fung*" OR "seed-borne fung*" OR "seed-transmitted fung*"
+  )

   AND
   (
-    plant* OR moss* OR bryophyte* OR liverwort* OR hornwort* OR fern* OR lycophyte* OR pteridophyte* OR tree* OR forest* OR shrub* OR grass* OR graminoid* OR herb* OR crop* OR seedling* OR sapling* OR seed* OR root* OR leaf* OR foliage OR shoot* OR stem* OR twig* OR rhizome* OR thallus OR frond* OR algae OR "green alga*" OR macroalga* OR "red alga*" OR "brown alga*" OR hydrophyte* OR kelp OR seaweed* OR seagrass* OR cyanobacteria OR cyanobiont* OR photobiont* OR lichen* )
+-- CONCEPT B: Host (Plantae only) -- plant* OR moss* OR bryophyte* OR liverwort* OR hornwort* OR fern* OR lycophyte* OR pteridophyte* OR tree* OR forest* OR shrub* OR grass* OR graminoid* OR herb* OR crop* OR seedling* OR sapling* OR seed* OR root* OR leaf* OR foliage OR shoot* OR stem* OR twig* OR rhizome* OR thallus OR frond* OR hydrophyte* OR seagrass* OR algae OR "green alga*" OR "red alga*"
+  )

+optional mycorrhizae block:
+  OR

+  -- Mycorrhizal block --
+  ("mycorrhizal fungus" OR "mycorrhizal fungi" OR "mycorrhiza" OR "mycorrhizae" OR "mycorrhizas" OR "arbuscular mycorrhiza*" OR "AM fungi" OR "ectomycorrhiza*" OR "EM fungi" OR "ericoid mycorrhiza*" OR "orchid mycorrhiza*" OR "arbutoid mycorrhiza*" OR "monotropoid mycorrhiza*" OR "endomycorrhiza*" OR "vesicular arbuscular mycorrhiza*" OR "VAM fungi" OR "VA mycorrhiza*" OR "ectendomycorrhiza*" OR "ectendomycorrhizal fungi" OR "ECM fungi" OR "OMF fungi")

 - Databases: Web of Science, Scopus, and PubMed
 - Scripts: `Combo_abstracts.R` and `Combo_abstracts_pull2.R`